Analysis and Optimization of Graph Decompositions by Lifted Multicuts: Polyhedral Optimization

-Next, we characterize those inequalities of \eqref{eq:lmc-cycle} and \eqref{eq:lmc-path} that are facet-defining for $\Xi_{GG'}$.
-As stated in \cite{chopra-1993}, an inequality of \eqref{eq:cycle-inequalities} defines a facet of the multicut polytope $\Xi_{G}$ iff the cycle $C$ is chordless.
-A similar statement (Theorem~\ref{theorem:cycle-facets}) holds true for \eqref{eq:lmc-cycle} and \eqref{eq:lmc-path} with respect to the lifted multicut polytope $\Xi_{GG'}$.
-For clarity, we introduce some notation:
+Next, we characterize those inequalities of \eqref{eq:lmc-cycle} and \eqref{eq:lmc-path} that are facet-defining for $\Xi_{GG'}$. \citet{chopra-1993} have shown that an inequality of \eqref{eq:cycle-inequalities} defines a facet of the multicut polytope $\Xi_G$ iff the cycle $C$ is chordless.
+We establish a similar characterization of those inequalities of \eqref{eq:lmc-cycle} and \eqref{eq:lmc-path} that define a facet of the lifted multicut polytope $\Xi_{GG'}$.
+For clarity, we introduce some notation: For any cycle $C$ of $G$ and any $e \in C$, let